Frequently Asked Questions for the Annual Integrated Economic Survey (AIES)

 The AIES is broken out into three steps:

-Step 2: In this step, you will answer for the company overall.
-That includes all the locations in the list that you just verified in Step 1.
+Step 3 - Company-Level Questions: In this step you will answer for the company overall.
+This includes all the locations in the list that were verified in Step 1.

-Please note: Most single-location companies, except those primarily engaged in manufacturing, will now complete the survey using an online form instead of a spreadsheet.
+Please note: Most single-location companies will now complete the survey using an online form instead of a spreadsheet.

 Top of Section

-While it's not possible to modify the NAICS code for your primary business or activity, you have the option to edit the description write-in field in the adjacent column for prelisted location.
+While it's not possible to modify the NAICS code for your primary business or activity, you have the option to edit the Primary Business or Activity: Description write-in field.
+For companies with multiple locations, please edit this description in the adjacent column for each prelisted location.
 This adjustment won't alter the NAICS code for the current survey year and will not be reflected in further questions.
 However, it will serve as a notification to us after submission that your location might require classification under a different NAICS code for future survey years.
 Activity codes for newly added locations will be requested in Step 1.

 Respond to the questions to the best of your ability based on the current business activity at your location.
 Utilize the Description write-in field in Step 1 and the Remarks section to provide any additional information, if needed.